Salesforce Review 2026 - Features, Pricing & Deals

 • Marketing Cloud: Creates personalized customer journeys across multiple channels, using predictive intelligence to develop targeted marketing strategies and track campaign performance.

-• Customer Service Cloud: Offers comprehensive case management and support portal solutions that help businesses resolve customer queries quickly and effectively.
+• Service Cloud: Offers case management and support portal solutions that help businesses resolve customer queries quickly and effectively.

-• Data Cloud: Unifies customer data from multiple sources into secure, integrated profiles, enabling seamless information sharing across business departments.
+• Data Cloud: Unifies customer data from multiple sources into secure, integrated profiles, so all departments can access the same information.

 Pricing

-• Essentials plan starts at $25 per user per month, designed for small businesses with basic CRM features, limited to 10 users, and includes 1 GB of file storage.
+• Starter Suite starts at $25 per user per month, designed for small businesses with basic CRM features available across Sales Cloud, Service Cloud, and Platform.

-• Unlimited plan offers the most extensive feature set at $300 per user per month, covering all enterprise-level capabilities.
+• Unlimited plan offers the most extensive feature set at $330-$350 per user per month (Sales Cloud $330, Service Cloud $350), covering all enterprise-level capabilities with full support and premium analytics.

 • Marketing Cloud pricing begins at $1,250 per month for basic marketing automation tools.